ccrause/fpc-avr/README.md

 ### library
 delay.pas - Contain busy delay loops
 lcd_hd44780.pas - A driver for character based HD44780 compatible LCDs
+### rtl-avr-modifications
+This folder contains "improved" implementations for the AVR.
+Main changes include the exclusion of exception raising code and some assembler routines which are more compact than the generic Pascal implementations in rtl/inc/generic.inc.
+### tests
+This folder contains test cases for various changes to the rtl, bugs in the compiler, etc.

 # Compiling
 ## AVR cross compiler